 10. In AviUtl save as avi.
 In AviUtl will the first clip decide the resolution and bitrate of the entire project.
-So AviUtl will interpolate the necessary frames needed for 60fps, (without reducing the amount of liquid).
+So AviUtl will duplicate the necessary frames needed for 60fps.

 11. In VirtualDub open the appended 60fps avi file.
 Select Video/Direct stream copy.

-12. In VirtualDub select Audio/Audio from other file, and the Audio/Direct stream copy.
+12. In VirtualDub select Audio/Audio from other file, and then Audio/Direct stream copy.

 14. In old HandBrake 0.9.5 open the new dubbed avi file.

-15. Select Audio / Audio Codec / AAC Passthrough.
+15. Select Audio / Audio Codec / AC3 Passthrough.